DETAILED ACTION

 Wherein the aerosol-generating article produces an inhalable aerosol upon heating but not burning the aerosol-generating article ([0003], i.e. electrically operated smoking system) the method comprising:

-Providing a treated tobacco composition ([0017], as the solid-aerosol forming substrate may comprise tobacco, this reads on a treated tobacco composition).
+Providing a tobacco composition ([0017], as the solid-aerosol forming substrate may comprise tobacco).

 The liquid aerosol-forming substrate may comprise an aerosol former ([0079]).
 During use of the aerosol-generating system, air is drawn into the system…where vaporized liquid aerosol forming substrate is entrained in the airflow…and then through the solid aerosol forming substrate where volatile compounds from the solid aerosol-forming substrate 46 are entrained in the airflow ([0102]).
-Therefore, this reads on the claim limitation combining the treated tobacco composition with an aerosol-generating agent.
+Therefore, this defines combining the tobacco composition with an aerosol-generating agent.

 Forming the aerosol-generating article to include the aerosol-generating component (as shown in figure 3).

-Reevell does not appear to explicitly disclose (I) wherein the treated tobacco composition combined with an aerosol-generating agent provides an aerosol-generating composition comprising greater than or equal to 8% aerosol-generating agent by weight of the aerosol-generating component, (II) how the treated tobacco composition has been treated and (III) the moisture content of the tobacco composition and the treated tobacco composition.
+Reevell does not appear to explicitly disclose (I) wherein the tobacco composition combined with an aerosol-generating agent provides an aerosol-generating composition comprising greater than or equal to 8% aerosol-generating agent by weight of the aerosol-generating component, (II) applying a pulsed electric field to the tobacco composition to thereby provide a treated tobacco composition, wherein the pulsed electric field applied to the tobacco composition has a field strength of greater than or equal to about 100V/cm and a pulse frequency of greater than or equal to 250Hz, and (III) wherein the tobacco composition has a moisture content from 10 to 30wt% and wherein the treated tobacco composition has a moisture content of from about 10 to 30wt%.

 In regard to (I), Reevell further teaches: